 DOE will accept new DOE National Laboratory Proposals under this DOE National Laboratory Announcement.
 Please only submit a PAMS lab technical proposal in response to this Announcement; do not submit a DOE Field Work Proposal (FWP) at this time.
-The Office of Science will request FWPs subsequently from those selected for funding consideration under this Announcement.
+SC will request FWPs later from those selected for funding consideration under this Announcement.